torvalamo/stdlib.js/README.md

 The exceptions are:

 - JS does not differentiate between floats and integers on a type level, so that the `n` and `g` types will always return the same as `f`.
+- Padding with zeros are only supported through fill and align (e.g. `0>`), not by a leading zero on width.
 - This version does not support explicit conversion flags
 - Also obviously the duck typed `__format__` stuff is not supported.